vsmjs/vsm-dictionary-local/README.md

 ## Tests

 Run `npm test`, which runs tests with Mocha.
-Run `npm run testw`, which automatically reruns tests on any file change.
+Run `npm run testw`, which automatically reruns tests when any file changes.

 <br>